Gomoku: Meaning of the Japanese Word

-So what we Japanese mean by saying just “Gomoku” in everyday life is almost always Gomoku Narabe.
+So what we Japanese mean by saying Gomoku in daily life is almost always Gomoku Narabe.

 The Meaning of Gomoku in Japanese Cuisine

-So Go-Moku literally refers to 5 pieces or 5 varieties, but when the word is used in the names of dishes, it has a different meaning from the original meaning.
+However, when the word is used in the names of dishes, it has a different meaning from the original.

-Actually, in Japanese cuisine, the word Gomoku basically means a dish is made with a wide variety of ingredients, which is not limited to 5 kinds.
+In Japanese cuisine, the word Gomoku can refer to a dish made with a wide variety of ingredients, which is not limited to 5 kinds.

-Thus in general, Gomoku Zushi, Gomoku Chahan, and Gomoku Ramen all contain more food materials than average varieties in their categories.
+Thus, Gomoku Zushi, Gomoku Chahan, and Gomoku Ramen generally use more food materials than average varieties in their categories.

 I love detail like this!
 I have occasionally heard “Gomoku” on NHK World or YouTube videos and I hope I can remember it’s meaning next time I do!

 Thank you for commenting!